-

 The development and verification focus on breadboard activities to mitigate the technical risks identified in the development of the final product.

 Laser Terminal System Companies need to establish and maintain a laser link between a satellite and a ground terminal at Tbps range data rates.
-Pointing, Acquisition and Tracking (PAT) is affected by noise sources (Propagation channel atmospheric noise, mechanical noise, electronics noise …).
-The objective of the PAT function is to be sufficiently robust to meet customer service availability requirements.
-Laser link shall not be lost, even in case of worsening atmospheric conditions and Bit Error Rate degradation.
+PAT is affected by noise sources (propagation channel atmospheric noise, mechanical noise, electronics noise …).

-The objective is to create a robust closed loop Optical Ground Terminal (OGT) control system, consisting of fast electronics, optronics (detectors, sensors), functionalities (e.g. windowing, synchronization, buffering, time stamping…) and a robust algorithm.
+The objective is to create a robust closed loop Optical Ground Terminal (OGT) control system, consisting of fast electronics, optronics (detectors, sensors), functionalities (e.g. windowing, synchronisation, buffering, time stamping…) and a robust algorithm.
 The electronics are designed to have sufficient resources to accommodate Adaptive Optics processing also needed in high speed OGT.

-Embedded control platforms typically have limited computational resources available for sufficient control bandwidth.
+- Embedded control platforms typically have limited computational resources available for sufficient control bandwidth.
 This makes implementation of a robust tracking algorithm challenging.

-Embedded control platforms typically have limited Input/Output (I/O) bandwidth available for readout of acquisition and tracking sensors and commanding of tip/tilt actuators.
+- Embedded control platforms typically have limited Input/Output (I/O) bandwidth available for readout of acquisition and tracking sensors and commanding of tip/tilt actuators.
 This makes operation at the required control cycle challenging.

-Offer mass and volume smaller than alternative products, to enable use in a wide range of optical ground stations as well as airborne terminals
+- Offer mass and volume smaller than alternative products, to enable use in a wide range of optical ground stations as well as airborne terminals;

-Support a wide range of laser terminal configurations without the need for hardware or firmware re-development, typically not possible with alternative products
+- Support a wide range of laser terminal configurations without the need for hardware or firmware re-development, typically not possible with alternative products;

-PATROL is a hybrid box consisting of general purpose Central Processing Unit (CPU) and Field-Programmable Gate Array (FPGA) components for the most time critical parts.
+- PATROL is a hybrid box consisting of general purpose Central Processing Unit (CPU) and FPGA components for the most time critical parts;

-PATROL System-on-a-Chip (SOC): The control platform computational core, a SOC with general purpose CPU and high end FPGA
+- PATROL System-on-a-Chip (SOC): The control platform computational core, a SOC with general purpose CPU and high-end FPGA;

-Control platform I/O section: The control platform electrical interfaces to PAT sensors and actuators
+- Control platform I/O section: The control platform electrical interfaces to PAT sensors and actuators;

-Control platform FPGA Firmware: FPGA programming for time critical parts of PAT algorithms. i.e. high frequency closed loop tracking function
+- Control platform FPGA firmware: FPGA programming for time critical parts of PAT algorithms (i.e. high-frequency closed loop tracking function);

-Control platform software: Software for less time critical parts of PAT, such as state management and scanning path generation.
-Interfaces to time critical FPGA loop (not shown in figure)
+- Control platform software: Software for less time critical parts of PAT, such as state management and scanning path generation.
+Interfaces to time critical FPGA loop (not shown in figure).

 Kick-Off (T0)

-Milestone 1: Design Review (T0 + 5 months)
+Milestone 1: Design Review

-Approve final design
+- Approve final design;

-Assess adequacy of breadboard for technology demonstration
+- Assess adequacy of breadboard; for technology demonstration;

-Review verification test plan.
+- Review verification test plan.

-Milestone 2: Test Readiness Review (T0 + 7 months)
+Milestone 2: Test Readiness Review

-Verify test documentation suitability
+- Verify test documentation suitability;

-Verify that tested items are built to the required standard.
+- Verify that tested items are built to the required standard;

-Check correct test configuration.
+- Check correct test configuration;

-Verify acceptability of all non-conformances, waivers and deviations.
+- Verify acceptability of all non-conformances, waivers and deviations.

-Milestone 3: Final Review (T0 + 11 months)
+Milestone 3: Final Review

-Present summary of outcome of the development phase, including conclusions and recommendations.
+- Present summary of outcome of the development phase, including conclusions and recommendations;

-Propose outline of future product development strategies.
+- Propose outline of future product development strategies;

-Present data gathered.
+- Present data gathered.